IshanJainAI/Data-Science-Digital-Health-HealthTech/README.md

 (Regularly updated)

-This repo will contain or contains ML and AI usecases for Healthcare and Hospital, such as:
+This repo contains ML and AI usecases for Healthcare and Hospital, such as:
 1. Time series forecasting
 2. Targeted marketing
 4. Drug quality or similarity Assessment